 Bellwether Trial Start Date:

 See If You Qualify

-Stryker Corp. started paying the first round of injury settlements
+Stryker Corp. started paying the first round of injury lawsuit settlement

+After the Stryker and DePuy Hip replacement systems’ recall in 2010 and 2012, many patients filed a lawsuit because the devices corroded inside their bodies.
 Stryker Corp. started settling the first four lawsuits back in 2013, by spending over $510 million in related costs.
 On November 03, 2014, agreed to pay $1.4 billion to settle thousands of other litigations in New Jersey’s Bergen County Superior Court.
 To date, many more cases have been filed in court states across the country, and this settlement only includes all claimants who had revision surgery before November 2014.
 DePuy, a Johnson & Johnson’s subsidiary, decided to settle 7,500 of the over 12,000 litigations filed by paying a $2.5 billion settlement in 2013.
 In March 2015, the company paid additional $502 million to five claimants who suffered severe damage after their Pinnacle Ultramet implant broke prematurely.
-Some individual lawsuit were awarded up to $8.3 million, such as Loren Kransky, who received this hefty sum of money after the jury verdict found J&J liable for all the damage he had to endure.
-Future litigations can be negotiated for all other plaintiffs through the next few years, so you’re still in time to file a dispute and be eligible for compensation.

 The Risks associated with hip Replacement surgery

 The ABG II Modular-Neck Hip Stems and Stryker Rejuvenate and are two medical devices used to replace a patient’s hip joint with a prosthetic implant.
 Originally ideated to facilitate mobility in younger and more physically active patients, the ASR Hip Resurfacing System, ASR XL Acetabular System and Pinnacle total hip replacement systems were globally marketed as the most advanced artificial implants available on the market.